Self-adversarial Multi-scale Contrastive Learning for Semantic Segmentation of Thermal Facial Images

 \subsubsection{Dataset Description}

-Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_modular_2019} comprises of 2935 images of 90 individuals with manually annotated 68 facial landmark points.
-We derive segmentation masks from the landmarks points by labelling all the pixels enclosed within the boundary formed by the landmark points for each anatomical region including chin, mouth, nose, eyes and eye-brows.
-We split the data into training (85\%) and validation (15\%) sets based on subject ids, to evaluate the generalisation of the model based on the performance obtained on the validation set.
+Thermal Face Database \cite{kopaczka_fully_2018, kopaczka_modular_2019} consists of 2935 images of 90 individuals with 68 manually annotated facial landmark points.
+We derive segmentation masks from the landmarks points for each anatomical region (chin, mouth, nose, eyes and eye-brows).
+Data is split into training (85\%) and validation (15\%) sets based on subject ids.